Tour to Sary-Chelek, Kyrgyzstan

 Safed Bulan’s burial place is a mazar, or holy mausoleum.
 The exact place where Safed Bulan washed the heads of the warriors is marked by a rock near the entrance of the mazar, and nearby is a fertility rock that is reported to help women who struggle to get pregnant.
 Another mausoleum is also at the complex - Shakh Fazil, who ruled the Fergana Valley in the 11th-12th centuries.
 The mausoleum itself is an excellent architectural monument, with ornamental script and traditional Islamic artistic designs that have placed the mausoleum on the waitlist for the UNESCO World Heritage Sites registry.

 Take a day trip outside the city to the Besh-Aral or Padyshata National Parks, and explore the natural sights of the region a little more.
-Jalal-Abad is located between Uzgen and Arslanbob (and on the road to Sary Chelek), so there are plenty of attractions nearby, too.
+While you're in the area, consider visiting the Saimaluu-Tash petroglyphs in the Jalal Abad region, renowned for their ancient rock carvings.
+Jalalabad is conveniently located between Uzgen and Arslanbob (and on the road to Sary Chelek), offering easy access to a wealth of attractions nearby.